Agoraphobia is a type of anxiety disorder. Agora means ‘open space’ or ‘place of assembly’, and phobia means ‘fear’.

 According to research, a combination of psychotherapy, medication, and self-care is the most effective treatment to manage and reduce the symptoms of agoraphobia.

 Psychotherapy, CBT, and exposure therapy are some of the different types of therapy services provided at Talk Your Heart Out (TYHO).
+At TYHO, we provide both offline and online therapy.

-Psychotherapy, or talk therapy, is a therapeutic intervention in which you may regularly engage in structured and safe conversations with your Singaporean Therapist
+Psychotherapy, or talk therapy, is a therapeutic intervention in which you may regularly engage in structured and safe conversations with your Singaporean Therapist.

 During therapy, you may have a non-judgemental and confidential environment to talk about your fears and issues that may be triggering your condition.